top of page

 Kevin’s appreciation for nature started at a young age when his grandparents took him to many national parks.These trips, exploring his Ridgefield backyard, and experiences in boy scouts gave him a passion for the environment.
 Since then, his main interests have become fungi and herpetology.
 Outside of Woodcock his hobbies include astronomy and volunteering with Jesse Lee Church to build wheelchair ramps.
 At home he is accompanied by a curious crested gecko named Doug and a sleepy chocolate lab named Moose.

 Kevin studied at SUNY College of Environmental Science and Forestry where he earned his B.S. in Environmental Education and Interpretation.
 He started at Woodcock in 2021 as a summer camp counselor and then helped with field trips and after school programs once he graduated from ESF.
-He is now an Educator and Animal Care Technician as of Fall 2023.
-Teaching visitors about the nature that has been in their backyards all along is one of his favorite parts about working at WNC but he also loves making people who are terrified of snakes fall in love with them.
+He is now an Educator here at WNC but he also loves making people who are terrified of snakes fall in love with them.

 Kelly D 2.jpg